fsprojects/FsMath3D/README.md

 ### LICENSE

-New BSD license (compatible for commercial and opensource applications)
+New BSD license (compatible with commercial and opensource applications)